Christian Dada Men’s Spring 2019

 Dried flowers captured on film by Araki cropped up repeatedly, on wide trousers, shirts, suits and dresses.
 Also representing the passing of time were the older models sent down the runway, as well as dried flowers around some necks.

-The show began with primarily white looks, including a shirt with the words “Every Day For Love” and trousers, or a long sheer sweater over athletic pants.
+The show began with primarily white looks, including a shirt with the words “Every Day for Love” and trousers, or a long sheer sweater over athletic pants.
 Then colors were blended into the mix, like the blue, yellow and red loose-knit sweater worn with black trousers with a chopped-off leather waistband.

 The anoraks, flowy shirt-like fabrics, slouchy drawstring pants and athletic references were all on trend this season.
 And Morikawa didn’t stray from his historically skillful melding of Eastern and Western influences.
 Take, for instance, the kimono-esque wide sleeves on an Oxford shirt.